Table of Contents

 Other

-There are still the Free Electives.
+There are still the Free Elective units.
 They should not all be technical, but it does give me the time to take a few more courses (without overloading).
-Here are examples of some courses I would consider choosing from (as a student interested in computer architecture).
+Here are examples of some courses I would consider choosing (as a student interested in computer architecture).

 • 18-340: Hardware Arithmetic for Machine Learning